GabrielBrascher/cloud-traces/README.md

 # Cluster VMs balancing through hosts and VMs similarity

 This project adds a set of heuristics capable of balancing VMs across hosts, avoiding service degradation caused by VMs competition.
-The proposed VMs balancing algorithm uses hosts and VMs similarities and is presented at the IEEE CLOUD 2017 conference.
+The proposed VMs balancing algorithm uses hosts and VMs similarities and is presented at the IEEE SERVICES 2017 conference.

 ## Cloud-traces
 This is a branch from the project Cloud-traces.
 Cloud-traces simulates a cloud computing environment using Google data traces to emulate VMs workload and management heuristics behavior; source code, and documentation for using the Google data trace and extending management heuristics can be found <a href="https://github.com/Autonomiccs/cloud-traces">here</a>.